Policies and Permissions

 The following default policies are provided by SRA.
 Some policies are application-specific.
 SRA Managed policies cannot be deleted or modified.

 |Provides full access to all resources and IAM permissions.

 |Provides the ability for a user to read application configurations.

 |Provides full access to IAM related resources and permissions, including managing users, groups, and policies.

 |Provides the ability for users to stay logged into the application by automatically updating their JWT before it expires.
 Users who do not have this permission will be time-boxed to the application for 30 minutes.

 |Provides the ability for a user to edit their own information, such as name and password.

 Default VECTR Policies¶

 The following are VECTR specific default policies:

-These policies on their own do not provide read or write access to any databases.
-Instead, they simply give the provided permissions on databases which a user already has access to.
+These policies on their own do not provide read or write access to any environments.
+Instead, they simply give the provided permissions on environments which a user already has access to.
 These policies must be combined with a DB access policy such as AllDatabaseFullAccess, AllDatabaseReadOnly, or a custom DB policy that you created. ↩↩↩↩